-1. Studio City Hotel & Casino, February 2018.
+1. February 2018.
 In the unlikely event I go back to Macau and stay at one of the monster hotels, my hard-earned money would definitely go to Studio City.
 This is Macau’s cinema themed complex, a palatial 1,600-room structure with a figure of 8 Ferris wheel called The Golden Reel built into the façade.

-2. Studio City Hotel & Casino, February 2018.
+2. February 2018.
 A Jurassic Park theme dominates the main lobby, with over twenty life-size replica beasts; a Velociraptor Hatchery and a helicopter simulator ride over Isla Nublar.

 3. February 2018.
 The 32.000 sq. foot Warner Brothers Fun Zone is mainly aimed at keeping the kids busy while mum and dad slink off for a movie.
 Among the many character themed zones, there’s a Tom & Jerry Picnic Playground and a giant assault course featuring the likes of Daffy Duck, Coyote and Roadrunner.
 Beep, beep etc.